cebem1nt/httpp/README.md

 ```

 ## Benchmark
 All benchmarks were compiled with -O3 flag using gcc _15.2.1 20251112_.
 Benchmarks were running on a Ryzen 7 with 4.79GHz peek frequency.
-The code can be found in `benchmarks`.
+The code can be found in `benchmarks` directory.
 Same benchmark was adapted for http-parser.
-Results of each one is the average of 5 runs
+Results of each one is the average of 5 runs.

 Benchmarked with the following request (adapted for each one from [picohttp](https://github.com/h2o/picohttpparser))